DSS-Data198/Data198/policies.md

 ### Course Overview

-Welcome to Data Science Society at Berkeley’s very own DeCal: Introduction to Real World Data Science, a semester-long course geared towards introducing students to essential data science skills through project-based learning.
-Our program takes a departure from the traditional classroom setting by allowing members to work collaboratively on an original data science project of their choosing.
-Members will have full creative control and will receive mentorship from our Decal’s Academic Development members.
-We will cover every step of the data science lifecycle: from formulating a data-centric project idea, to extracting stories with exploratory data analysis, to finally creating and evaluating machine learning models.
+Welcome to the Data Science Society at Berkeley’s very own DeCal: Introduction to Real World Data Science, a semester-long course designed to equip students with essential data science skills through hands-on, project-based learning.
+Our program takes a departure from the traditional classroom setting, empowering members to work collaboratively on an original data science project of their choosing, giving them full creative control.
+Throughout the course, students will receive mentorship from our Decal’s committee members.
+We will cover every stage of the data science lifecycle – from formulating a data-centric project proposal, to discovering insights through exploratory data analysis, and concluding with the engineering and evaluation of machine learning models.

-This introductory course covers a wide variety of data science concepts, both traditionally and not traditionally taught in the lecture halls of Berkeley.
-We aim to give students programming expertise by providing engaging lessons going through the data science lifecycle while they work through the project lifecycle themselves in a semester-long project.
+This introductory course covers a wide variety of data science concepts, including topics both traditionally and not traditionally taught in the lecture halls of Berkeley.
+We aim to equip students with programming expertise, through engaging lessons that mirror the data science lifecycle.
+As students progress, they will directly apply these concepts in their own projects, gaining first-hand experience with each stage of their project’s lifecycle.

-In this course, not only will students develop and hone their technical expertise, they will also experience data science in the real world through panels and speaker events.
-All this and more will challenge students and elevate them in the search for post-graduate opportunities, while still maintaining the low-pressure environment of a DeCal that values learning above all else.
+In this course, students will not only develop and refine their technical skills, but also learn from real-world data scientists through panels and speaker events.
+Data 198: Introduction to Real World Data Science will challenge students and prepare them in the search for post-graduate opportunities, all while maintaining the low-pressure environment of a DeCal that prioritizes learning above all else.

-This class is an application-based, 2-unit P/NP course with an emphasis on concepts that requires minimal background and acts as a hands-on supplement to those interested in learning data science at UC Berkeley.
-It will consist of a project (undergoing the entire data science lifecycle) that will help you build up your portfolio.
-The course is graded on satisfactory completion of this project.
-There will be a few supplemental checkpoints and weekly quizzes.
+This course is a 2-unit, application-based P/NP class designed as a hands-on supplement for those interested in learning data science at UC Berkeley.
+Emphasizing concepts that require minimal prior knowledge, the course will guide students through a data science project (undergoing the entire data science lifecycle) which will help you build up your portfolio.
+Grading is based on the satisfactory completion of this project, with a few additional checkpoints and weekly mini-vitamins to reinforce learning.

 ### Learning Outcomes
-* Understand the data science lifecycle and develop core skills in data manipulation, visualization, modeling and testing in order to make predictions and answer real-world questions.
+* Understand the data science lifecycle and develop core skills in data manipulation, visualization, model development, and model evaluation to make predictions and answer real-world questions.
-* Synthesize the data science concepts and apply them collaboratively in industry settings.
+* Synthesize data science concepts and apply them collaboratively in industry settings.
 * Develop the ability to communicate complex data-based procedures and findings to academic peers.
-* Understand how to ideate an original project based on personal curiosity and data gathering.
+* Understand how to ideate an original project based on personal curiosity and data collection.

 ### Prerequisites

-The curriculum and format is designed specifically for students who have not previously taken statistics, computer science, and data science courses.
+The curriculum and format is designed specifically for students who have not previously taken computer science, and data science courses.
 Students with some prior experience in computing are welcome to enroll, and often find that this course offers a new perspective that blends computational and inferential thinking.
 Students who have taken several statistics or computer science courses should instead take a more advanced course like [Data 100](https://ds100.org/).

 ### Support